mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 One temporary function turns the string timestamps that Glean emits into dates.

 - `local_date_of` returns the date portion of a client-local timestamp string, `substr(ts, 1, 10)` parsed as `%F`.
-It is applied to `client_info.first_run_date` and `first_run_date`, to the SAP `ping_info.start_time`, and to the SERP `subsession_start_time`.
+It is applied to the first run date on each of the three sides — `client_info.first_run_date` on SAP, `first_run_date` on SERP and in the legacy counters — and to nothing else, `profile_creation_date` being the only date this query derives from a string.

-Every one of those values is written on the client's own calendar with a trailing offset, so the date is what the client's clock said and nothing needs converting.
-That matters most for `profile_age_in_days`, which subtracts a first run date from an activity date: read one of them in UTC and the subtraction compares two different frames, which puts a client who installed today at an age of -1 for no reason.
+The first run date is written on the client's own calendar with a trailing offset, so the date is what the client's clock said and nothing needs converting.
+Converting to UTC instead moves it back a day for every client east of UTC, publishing a `profile_creation_date` one day before the first run the client reported — and `profile_age_in_days`, derived from that column, would inherit the shift.

-The SAP side reads `ping_info.start_time` rather than the `ping_info.parsed_start_time` sitting beside it.
+The SAP side publishes `ping_start_time` from `ping_info.start_time` rather than from the `ping_info.parsed_start_time` sitting beside it.
 Glean ships both, and they differ in type, not in meaning:

 | column              | type        | example                         |
 | ------------------- | ----------- | ------------------------------- |
 | `start_time`        | `STRING`    | `2026-08-13T09:30:18.000+03:00` |
 | `parsed_start_time` | `TIMESTAMP` | `2026-08-13 06:30:18 UTC`       |

 They are the same moment.
 But a `TIMESTAMP` is an absolute instant carrying no timezone, so `date()` of one is always a UTC date and there is no way to recover the client's local date from it — `date(ts, tz)` would need a timezone name, and the row has only a numeric offset, inside the string.
-Only `start_time` still holds the offset, which is why the local date has to be read from it.
-The two dates disagree on 9.4% of events.
+Only `start_time` still holds the offset, so it is the one that lets a consumer read the client's own clock.

-Parsing no time component also means variable precision costs nothing. `subsession_start_time` arrives in four shapes, two of which have no seconds — `2026-08-12T17:10+05:30` — and a pattern written for the other two returns null on them silently.

 ## Tables (CTEs)